PROJECT: Student Schedule Planner

 In order to enable users to better monitor their tasks in the schedule planner by knowing what is the current

-academic week, firstday
+academic week, firstday command was added.

-command will generate the weeks referencing to NUS academic calendar, and will append the week
+firstday command will generate the weeks referencing to NUS academic calendar, and will append the week

 description to the application title if the user launches the application within the academic calendar dates.